AlexStrNik/NSShield/README.md

 // Set up your window as needed window.contentView = YourCustomView()

-// Show the window - this automatically applies the shield properties window.makeKeyAndOrderFront(nil)
+// Just like a regular NSWindow window.makeKeyAndOrderFront(nil) // This also applies the shield behavior
 ```

 ## How It Works

-NSShield leverages private CoreGraphics Space APIs to create a window that appears across all spaces and maintains its position above other windows.
-When `makeKeyAndOrderFront(_:)` is called, NSShield automatically applies the necessary properties to make the window float across spaces.
+NSShield leverages private CoreGraphics space APIs to create an **unmanaged space**, position it *above* all standard (managed) spaces — like the ones shown in Mission Control — and move your window into it.
+This all happens automatically when you call `makeKeyAndOrderFront(_:)`, or manually via the `makeShield()` method.

 ## Inspiration

-NSShield was inspired by [SketchyBar](https://github.com/FelixKratz/SketchyBar), a customizable macOS status bar replacement.
+NSShield was inspired by [SketchyBar](https://github.com/FelixKratz/SketchyBar), a customizable macOS status bar replacement, and by my own project [OverAll](https://github.com/AlexStrNik/OverAll), which brings similar functionality to any window from any app.

 ## Disclaimer

-This package uses private macOS APIs which are not officially supported by Apple.
-While it works with current macOS versions, future updates might break functionality.
-Use in production applications at your own risk.
+This package uses **private macOS APIs**, which are not officially supported by Apple.
+While it works on current macOS versions, future updates may break its functionality.
+Use in production at your own risk.